gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/eslint-prettier-typescript.md

 ```

 After the installation you need configure husky and lint-staged
 modules in your local project's `package.json`.
-In this example, i run
+In this example, I run
 `eslint --fix` and `prettier --write` during a pre-commit for all
 changed files.
 This makes sure that no inconsistent code will ever be
 committed to your codebase.